Mary the Younger: Life

 In 902, according to her hagiography, she expressed her disapproval that her husband, along with his siblings and servants, did not observe the fasting of Lent.
 Her disapproval was transmitted to Nikephoros in much exaggerated form, according to which she claimed that he was no real Christian, but a devil.
-Enraged, he manhandled Mary, who hit her head trying to escape.
-She died ten days later, on 16 February.
+Enraged, he tore Mary out of bed and beat her until someone intervened.
+As she tried to escape, she hit her head.
+She died ten days later, on 16 February, presumably of this head injury.
 Her funeral was led by the Bishop of Bizye, and was attended by almost the entire population of the town, who accompanied the funeral procession to the local cathedral, where she was buried.
+She appeared posthumously in many peoples' dreams and performed miracles by curing the sick and attacking invading soldiers.
+Though it was controversial at first, her husband ultimately built her a cathedral to house her corpse, which became the site of pilgrimage for many in the region who heard of her miracles.
+Her miracles and visionary capability solidified her status as a blessed Saint.
 In 927, her son Stephen had her corpse, which had been miraculously preserved until that time, removed from her wooden coffin and placed in the marble sarcophagus of his father, whose corpse on the other hand had rotted away and was reburied outside the church.

 Attributes

 Mary the Younger was a symbol of female virtue.
-She is described as being merciful, having a pattern of divine love, and having high self-control, which was a stereotypical male quality.
+She is described as being merciful, having a pattern of divine love, and having high self-control.
 She also had duties as a wife and mother, while having a strong sense of loyalty to God.
 One of Mary the Younger's defining characteristics was that she was highly charitable.
 She would send money to a tax collector who eased punishment for those imprisoned for not being able to pay the diokete- which was a public tribute tax for housekeeping.
 In addition, she sought gold to help individuals who were suffering, and protected widows and orphans.
 From a strictly religious perspective, Mary the Younger was steadfast in her faith to God, even through times of struggle.
 For example, after her son Orestes died, she praised the Lord in a sincere manner for having let her experience this.
 From a perspective of gender, the fact that she had a “Married” status was not a significant issue to those who admired her.
 At the same time, Mary the Younger was looked down upon and underestimated, particularly by males in high places of authority.
 One of the men who underestimated her was the Bishop of Bizye, who did not believe that a woman who died in a married state could perform miracles the way that a man could.